wr0ng/borderlands-tools/README.md

     cd ~/bin/borderlands-tools/ # or wherever else you put it bash setup.sh

-It will create two Unity Launchers (files with the `.desktop` extension) named **BorderlandsLauncher** and **BorderlandsLoopManager**.
-It will then copy these into the folder where Ubuntu stores Unity Launchers (`~/.local/share/applications`) and open a nautilus file browser in that folder.
+It will create two Unity Launchers named **BorderlandsLauncher** and **BorderlandsLoopManager**.
+Then it copies these into `~/.local/share/applications` and open a nautilus file browser in that folder.

 Drag the two icons onto your launcher.
 You may or may not need to right-click them and click *Lock to Launcher*.

+(`~/.local/share/applications` is where Ubuntu stores Unity Launchers for your user.
+If you want these icons to appear for all users, move these Unity Launchers to `/usr/share/applications` and then drag them onto the launcher.)

 ## 3. Configure Rakarrack

-By default rakarrack starts with FX off (meaning wet mix 0%) and you have to turn FX on manually, each time you open it.
-Fortunately Rakarrack makes it very easy to change this setting:
+By default rakarrack starts with effects off, meaning you would have to turn effects on manually each time you open it.
+Fortunately Rakarrack makes it very easy to change this:

     Settings menu
       > Preferences